Thiruvananthapuram Metro: History

 Bombardier Transportation, Hitachi, Afcons, Scomi, and Larsen and Toubro expressed interest in the second round of tender submissions.
 A pre-bid meeting was held in New Delhi on 20 February 2014.
 Bidding on the Kozhikode and Thiruvananthapuram projects was delayed by the model code of conduct coming into effect prior to the 2014 Lok Sabha elections.

 On 28 August 2014, the State Government decided to use Metro, instead of Monorail, in Thiruvananthapuram and Kozhikode, mainly due to cost overruns.
 Though slightly costlier, Metro has several advantages, such as easy raising of capacity, DMRC's expertise in the field and more companies who can bid for the project.

 The new Thiruvananthapuram Metro is based on the Comprehensive Mobility Plan (CMP) for the city, which projected a high traffic volume in the future.
 According to the plan, the proposed Thiruvananthapuram Metro will have two corridors covering 42.1 km, connecting significant parts of the city.
 The Kochi Metro Rail Ltd (KMRL) submitted a DPR to the state government, marking a significant milestone in the development of this project.

 In the 2025-2026 Kerala Budget, Finance minister KN Balagopal announced that work on the first phase of the Thiruvananthapuram Metro will commence in 2025-26, while plans are also being developed for the Kozhikode Metro.

+The Detailed Project Report (DPR) for the proposed Thiruvananthapuram Metro project has been submitted by the Delhi Metro Rail Corporation (DMRC) to Kochi Metro Rail Limited (KMRL), the designated implementing agency for the project on 1st July 2026.